Good Morning, Colleagues - we are in October . . .

-- I have regular meetings with Tom Luljak and Phyllis King.
+- I have regular meetings with Phyllis King and David Garman.

 - All UWM instructors who are teaching courses that enroll first-year students, transfer students, students living in University Housing, Lawton Scholars, Academic Opportunity Center students, and Life Impact students are encouraged to complete Early Warnings/Academic Updates between September 22 and October 13.

 - Following an order from the 7th Circuit Court of Appeals in Chicago, the photo ID requirement established as part of 2011 Act 23 will be in effect for the November 2014 General Election.
 For more information, see http://www5.uwm.edu/news/2014/09/16/getting-a-uwm-voter-id/#.VB9LWIDV48.

 - The UW System Office of Professional and Instructional Development (OPID) has announced this year’s teaching and learning grants program for faculty and academic staff with total funding of $85,000.

 The details of the grant program, and the request for proposals and related documents, which outline the application process, are available at http://www4.uwm.edu/acad_aff/facstaffprog/opid-grants.cfm.
 Please forward your proposals to Dev Venugopalan, Chapman Hall 240, firstname.lastname@example.org.
 The campus deadline for the proposals is October 20.
 Contact Dev or Diane Reddy, Director of the Center for Excellence in Teaching and Learning (CETL) with your questions.